Mohamed-Abotalb/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - First C file is 0-isupper.c, it checks for uppercase character.

 - Second C file is 1-isdigit.c, it checks for a digit (0 through 9).

+- Third C file is 2-mul.c, it multiplies two integers.